core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Also note that, if both peers reboot simultaneously, they will run the KUDOS forward message flow as defined in this section.
 That is, one of the two peers implementing a CoAP client will send KUDOS Request #1 in {{fig-message-exchange-client-init}}.

-When KUDOS Request #1 targets a normal resource (that is not a well-known KUDOS or analogous resource), then if the server requires freshness it can respond with a 4.01 (Unauthorized) error response protected with CTX\_NEW as KUDOS Response #1.
-This signals to the client that the server is continuing the KUDOS procedure but wishes to verify the freshness of the application-level operations the client requested in KUDOS Request #1.
-In such case the client can resend its original request but now protected with CTX\_NEW wishes as Request #2.
-This procedure is neccessary as the server cannot be sure that KUDOS Request #1 is fresh.
-An alternative is to use the CoAP Echo option as defined in {{RFC9175}} which the procedure defined in this paragraph is analogous in functionality to.
-An example of a KUDOS execution where KUDOS Request #1 targets a normal resource is shown in {{ssec-derive-ctx-client-init-normal-resource}}.
+In case the KUDOS message Request #1 in Figure 3 targets a non-KUDOS resource and the application at the server requires freshness for the received requests, then the server does not deliver the request to the application even if the request has been succesfully verified, and the following KUDOS message (i.e., Response #1 in Figure 3) MUST be a 4.01 (Unauthorized) error response.

+Upon receiving the 4.01 (Unauthorized) error response as the second KUDOS message Response #1, the client processes it like described above.
+After successfully completing the KUDOS execution, the client can send to the server a non-KUDOS request protected with CTX_NEW (i.e., Request #2 in Figure 3).
+Presumably, this request targets the same resource targeted by the previous Request #1, as the same application request or a different one, if the application permits it.
+Upon receiving, decrypting, and successfully verifying this request protected with CTX_NEW, the server asserts the request as fresh, leveraging the recent establishment of CTX_NEW.

+An example of a KUDOS execution where Request #1 targets a non-KUDOS resource is shown in Appendix C.

 #### Avoiding In-Transit Requests During a Key Update